-Agency filed its answer to the Petition for Appeal on December 13, 2011.
-It denied all of the allegations that Employee presented in her appeal.3 An Administrative Judge ("AJ") was assigned to the matter on August 9, 2013.
+Agency filed its answer on December 13, 2011, denying the allegations presented in Employee's Petition for Appeal.3 An OEA Administrative Judge ("AJ") was assigned the case on August 9, 2013.
 On November 18, 2013, the AJ held a Status Conference for the purpose of assessing the parties' arguments.
 Both Employee and Agency were ordered to submit legal briefs addressing whether the RIF should be analyzed under D.C.
 Official Code § 1-624.02 or D.C.
 Official Code § 1-624.08.
-After reviewing the parties' submissions, the AJ determined that D.C.
-Official Code § 1-624.02 was the appropriate statute to utilize in evaluating the instant RIF.
+After reviewing the briefs, the AJ determined that D.C.
+Official Code § 1-624.02 was the appropriate statute to utilize in evaluating Agency's RIF action.
 The parties were subsequently ordered to submit briefs addressing whether Agency separated Employee from service in accordance with all applicable rules, laws, and regulations.4

 The AJ issued an Initial Decision ("ID") on October 28, 2014.
-He held that Agency provided Employee with the requisite thirty (30) days' written notice prior to the effective date of her termination.
-The AJ further stated that D.C.
-Official Code § 1-624.02(a)(2) was inapplicable in this case because Employee was the only Clerical Assistant in her competitive level and was, therefore, not entitled to one round of lateral competition.
-However, the AJ determined that Employee's RIF separation was unlawful because MPD failed to produce the D.C.
-City Administrator's signature for approval prior to implementing the RIF, which violated
+He held that Agency provided Employee with thirty (30) days' written notice prior to the effective date of her termination, but stated that D.C.
+Official Code § 1-624.02(a)(2) was inapplicable in this case because Employee was the only Computer Programmer Analysis in her competitive level and was, therefore, not entitled to one round of lateral competition.5 However, the AJ determined that Employee's separation from service was unlawful because MPD failed to procure the D.C.
+City Administrator's signature for approval prior to implementing the RIF, in violation of D.C.
+Personnel Regulation ("DPR") § 2406.4 and District Personnel Manual ("DPM") Instruction No. 24-1.6 The AJ, therefore, reversed